 Every time I shop there, I end up walking out with a giant array of flowers.
 And every time I’ve left the store, an employee has offered to help me walk out to the car to secure the flowers in my passenger seat.
 It doesn’t matter who is working that day; they always ask.

-This tiny detail means so much to me because I’m always paranoid that I’ll drop or damage this special (and expensive) gift that I just picked up, and it’s a gift that is highly dependent on looking good to have its desired impact.
+This tiny detail means a lot to me because I’m always paranoid I’ll drop or damage this special (and expensive) gift that I just picked up, one that is highly dependent on looking good to have its desired impact.

 This is the sort of personalized service that any company can embed into their business.
-I wanted to share it with you to demonstrate that building a customer-centric company culture doesn’t have to be lofty or intimidating — it’s really just about showing those who do business with you that you are grateful to have them as customers.
+I wanted to share it with you to demonstrate that building a customer centric company culture doesn’t have to be lofty or intimidating — it’s all about showing people that you are grateful to have them as customers.